amitkr24/imdb-Clone/README.md

 # imdb-Clone

-<li>This is a repository for imDb Clone app Developed using HTML, CSS,Bootstrap,vanilla javascript.</li>
+<li>This is a repository for imDb Clone app Developed using HTML, CSS,Bootstrap,Vanilla javascript & omdb Api.</li>
 <br>
-<li> It is developed to create a soothing Experience with powerful features and clean interface.</li>
+<li> It is developed to create a smoothing Experience with powerful features and clean interface.</li>
 <br>

 # Problem Statement

 Create a mini IMDB clone app.
-Use ONLY vanilla javascript, no libraries or frameworks allowed for Javascript (you can use any CSS framework like Bootstrap).
+Use ONLY Vanilla javascript, no libraries or frameworks allowed for Javascript (you can use any CSS framework like Bootstrap).

 <br>